 DESCRIPTION OF JOBS:

-- Prepare him/her self for and attend all lab sessions for the course assigned.
+- Prepare themselves for and attend all lab sessions for the course assigned.

 - Oversee the students assigned to you doing their experimental work.